 Taking on an intangible topic, embracing 'not knowing' became the sole driving force for the exploration and development of the research project.
 The research, findings, and final deliverables are packaged in a hand bounded book.

-Research, Copywriting, Brand Identity, 3D Modelling, Illustration, Book Design, Photography
+Research, Copywriting, Brand Identity, 3D Modelling, Illustration, Book Binding, Photography

 I first began the research by conducting visual research, which I decided to artistically express the emotions and scenes of my déjà vu occurrences in both states—dream and reality—through the use of watercolour and illustrations (see next section).
 Along with conducting academic research and literature reviews, it was a straightforward process to find out more on the topics for knowledge purposes.
 However, the challenge began when I had to apply my research of this intangible subject to develop and design a potentially tactile product.

 This visual research is a postcard series that convey the feelings and imagery associated with déjà vu occurences through an abstract visualisation of select personal déjà vu experiences.
 The abstraction of colours and illustrations are the shared connection between the dream and reality.

 Discovering how well the approach of visually conveying the déjà vu phenomenon—using watercolour and illustrations—greatly aided and inspired the artistic direction for my final deliverables of my thesis.